NavigationInfo { blendingSort "2D" }

 allows to control blending in case of TCastleImageControl

-, underneath it uses TDrawabbleImage
+, underneath it uses TDrawableImage

 to render.

-To improve this documentation just edit the source of this page in AsciiDoctor (simple wiki-like syntax) and create a pull request to Castle Game Engine WWW (cge-www) repository.
+To improve this documentation just edit this page and create a pull request to cge-www repository.

 Copyright Michalis Kamburelis and Castle Game Engine Contributors.